BitModern/test-quality-doc/docs/administration/integration_config.md

 Clicking on the configuration icon ![gear_icon.png](gear_icon.png) for your configuration will open the settings page for your connection to your 3rd party repository.

+**Admin Privileges** - To set up an integration, you will need to have administration rights to the repository that you are setting up.
+Once the connection is made, your users will not need to have admin rights, it is only during the initial setup.

 ![jira_config.png](jira_config.png)